aabbtree77/twinpeekz/README.md

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

 _Edit 2022: The simplicity is no longer there since Go v.1.18 generics: [1](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/), [2](https://planetscale.com/blog/generics-can-make-your-go-code-slower).
-Pointers...
+Pointers, reflection, struct tags, capitalization...
 I now consider Nim as a better language._

 ## Why OpenGL?